Lauren White, UKCP & BACP Registered Psychotherapist. UKCP Clinical Supervisor.

-If you would like to make an initial appointment please telephone or email me (please mention whether you are looking for a daytime or evening appointment; and whether there are any days/ times you cannot manage.)
-If I am not able to pick up the telephone when you call, then leave a message telling me the times when you can be reached, and I will call you back as soon as I can.
+If you would like to make an initial appointment please telephone, text or email me (please mention whether you are looking for a daytime or evening appointment; and whether there are any days/ times you cannot manage.)
+If I am not able to pick up the telephone when you call, then leave a message telling me the times when you can be reached, and I will always call you back as soon as I can.